Aquifer Science

 By collecting consistent and reliable data, EUWCD is able to evaluate trends over time, assess the impacts of pumping, support planning for drought conditions, and ensure that Desired Future Conditions (DFCs) are being met.
 This program also helps to inform policy decisions, permit reviews, and conservation strategies, ensuring that groundwater remains a sustainable resource for future generations.

-If you are a well owner interested in participating in the program or allowing access to a well for monitoring purposes, you can learn more and apply here.
+If you are a well owner interested in participating in the program or allowing access to a well for monitoring purposes, you can learn more by filling out the application below.